Neurobiochemistry II: Growth Hormone and Prolactin

 PRL levels rise during late pregnancy and lactation.

-PRL function is primarily confined to breast tissue, where PRL receptors are present in high concentration.
+PRL function is primarily confined to breast tissue, where PRL receptors are present in high concentrations.

 The PRL receptor is similar to the GH receptor and operates in an identical manner.